 FEMA- Turkey Farm Redux?

-FEMA is now the butt of criticism in the wake of Katrina and remarkably, despite the differences in the scopes of the disasters, once again there are similarities between the Federal response to Hurricane Andrew which George HW.
-Bush (Sr). presided over, and the Federal response to Hurricane Katrina by the younger George Bush thirteen years later.
+FEMA is now the butt of criticism again in the wake of Katrina, and despite the differences in the scopes of the disasters, the Federal response to Hurricane Katrina by the younger George Bush 13 years later is much like FEMA's response to Hurricane Andrew, which his father George HW.
+Bush (Sr). presided over.
+But it you look back in history, there were times when FEMA actually excelled.

 "WE NEED HELP," a front-page Miami Herald headline implored August 28th.
 Stranded homeless survivors scrawled signs begging the president to do something and some took up arms to protect themselves.
 The Washington Post reported that food and water delivery was stalled: